aumbriac/php7-custom-router/README.md

 # php7-custom-router
-Simple, fast custom PHP router
+Simple, fast custom PHP MVC router

 1) Place all files (index.php & the views folder) into the localhost root directory
 2) Create a .htaccess file and place it in the root folder.
 The .htaccess file must have the following code:<br><b>